50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Frozen pot pie

 It seems like a pretty healthy dinner, but the packaging will trick you.
 “Popular brands ofoften contain two portions, not one, but you’ll probably eat the entire thing,” says Elizabeth M. Ward, MS, RD.
 “It’s rich in saturated fat and has far too many calories for most people, as well as excessive levels of sodium and saturated fat.”
-Instead, consider choosing one of these healthy frozen foods.

 “Cheesy pretzel sandwiches are packed with refined carbohydrate and sodium and just a few vitamins and minerals,” notes Ward.
 “They lack substantially in protein, which may leave you feeling like you need more food soon after eating them.”
 Instead, she suggests opting for walnuts.
 “Ounce per ounce, pretzel sandwiches and walnuts have about the same calories, but walnuts supply heart-healthy fat, protein, fiber, vitamins and minerals, and are naturally low in sodium.”